 I have mentioned previously that I bought two nice looking little gluten free cookery books last week.
 One is Hamlyn 200 Gluten Free Recipes by Louise Blair and the other is BBC Good Food Everyday Gluten free Recipes.
 They both look really promising and seem to use ingredients that are easy to buy in the local supermarket.

-Yesterday was my first chance to try out a recipe and I thought I would start with some chocolate brownies from the BBC book.
-Actually they should have been made with fresh raspberries too, but they aren’t easy to come by this time of year so I decided to stick with just chocolate.
+Yesterday was my first chance to try out a recipe and I thought I would start with some gluten free chocolate and raspberry brownies from the BBC book.
+Fresh raspberries aren’t easy to come by this time of year so I decided to stick with just chocolate.
 My local Co-op only had milk chocolate so that is what I used.
 They were delicious!
-They weren’t cheap to make however so I will save this recipe for treats.
+They weren’t cheap to make, however, so I will save this recipe for treats.
 Here is the original version.
 Next time I will be more prepared and use Aldi’s cheap dark chocolate – today I used Cadbury’s!

 Makes 15 squares